jamesw343/PixMob_IR/README.md

 Fields:
 * `skpdisp` When set to 1, the PixMob will be "silent" and not display the color when the command is received.
 Otherwise, when set to 0, the color will be briefly displayed at the time the command is received.
-* `/save`: When set to 1'b0, the color profile is saved to the EEPROM at the specified profile id.
-Otherwise, when set to 1'b1, the RGB values are stored saved to the [global post-release color](#global-post-release-color) in MCU memory.
+* `setbg`: When set to 1'b0, the color profile is saved to the EEPROM at the specified profile id.
+Otherwise, when set to 1'b1, the RGB values are saved as the background color.
 * `profile id`: The index of the profile within EEPROM to save to.
 Valid values are 0 to 15.
-Ignored when `/save=1'b1`.
+Ignored when `setbg=1'b1`.
 * `restrict group id`: See [IR Command Fields: Restrict Group ID](#ir-command-fields-restrict-group-id)

-### IR Command: Change Group
+### IR Command: Set Group Sel / Change Group
 Change the PixMob device's group by setting the `group sel` field in EEPROM.

 Flags: `type=3'b111`, `onstrt=1'b1`, `gsten=1'bX`